How to Measure a Boot Shaft: 3 Ways

 Measuring Around Your Calf

-• An ideal situation might be for the periphery of your boot shaft to be 0.25 to 1 inch (0.6 to 2.5 cm) wide compared to your calf periphery.
+• An ideal situation might be for the periphery of your shaft to be 0.25 to 1 inch (0.6 to 2.5 cm) wide compared to your calf periphery.

-10. Estimating an ideal boot shaft height
+10. Estimating an ideal height

 Estimating an ideal boot shaft height